kunalbagdare/splitwise/README.md

    - `date`: Date and time when the expense was incurred.
    - `amount`: Total amount of the expense.
    - `expense_type`: Type of expense (EQUAL, EXACT, PERCENT).

+### Emailing Service -
+- Celery task sends an email everytime an expense is added.
+- Redbeat sends a weekly email via Celery task to users with their respective amount dues.